Land transport of livestock standards and guidelines

 Guidelines are recommended practices to achieve desirable welfare outcomes.
 Guidelines use the word 'should' and are designed to complement the standards.

-The Land Transport Standards and Guidelines document has two sections:
+The Land Transport Standards document has 2 sections:

-• Part A has general standards and guidelines applicable to all livestock species
+• Part A: General standards and guidelines applicable to all livestock species.

-• Part B has animal species specific standards and guidelines
+• Part B: Specific standards and guidelines for animal species.

 Part A: General standards and guidelines for the transport of livestock

-There are six sections of 'general' standards in Part A of the LTS document which are applicable to all the livestock species, each of which contains one or more standards and a number of guidelines.
+There are 6 sections of 'general' standards in Part A of the document that are applicable to all livestock species, each of which contain one or more standards and a number of guidelines.

 1. Responsibilities and planning